Admissions Open

 • Labour Law & Compliance

-This specialised area is perfect for individuals who have good interpersonal skills and a knack for solving people-related problems.
+This specialised area is perfect for individuals with strong interpersonal skills and a knack for solving people-related problems.

 Career Roles in HRM